jsdpag/pysyncq/docs/dev.rst

 ------------------------------

 One problem is that the message header counters require a contiguous block of bytes.
-But messages can be any length that will fit within the availbe space of the queue.
+But messages can be any length that will fit within the available space of the queue.
 Therefore, the end of one message may not leave enough space between itself and the end of the queue body.
 Under these circumstances, the read or write position, the queue head or tail will skip the trailing bytes and jump